Crow’s Nest And Other Places She’s Gone:

 Peter Quesnel / set design

 Devin Kaczmarski / rigging

 Gemma Crowe / rehearsal direction / outside eye

 Main Collaborators Bios

-Rosemary Georgeson (Coast Salish/Dene) has worked on community-engaged and community play projects including as an associate artist with Vancouver Moving Theatre in a number of roles: as story contributor and community worker on In the Heart of a City: The Downtown Eastside Community Play (2003); as co-writer and peer worker We’re All in this Together, a giant screen shadow play on addiction and recovery; as co-writer and coordinator Storyweaving (created in partnership with the Vancouver Aboriginal Friendship Center.
-She has been a First Nation’s community liaison with Urban Ink Productions.
-For the latter, she was project leader for the Williams Lake A Community Remembers: a collaborative communities play from an Aboriginal perspective (urban ink productions/ Twin Fish Theatre Collective).
-Rosemary was recipient of the Vancouver Mayor’s Award for Emerging Artist (Community Arts) and the 2015 Vancouver Public Library Aboriginal Storyteller in Residence at the Vancouver Public Library that same year.
+Rosemary Georgeson (Coast Salish/Dene) has worked on community-engaged and community play projects as an associate artist with Vancouver Moving Theatre, as story contributor and community worker for “In the Heart of a City: The Downtown Eastside Community Play”, as co-writer and peer worker for “We’re All in this Together”, a giant screen shadow play on addiction and recovery; as co-writer and coordinator of “Storyweaving”, created in partnership with the Vancouver Aboriginal Friendship Center, and as co-facilitator with Olivia C. Davies for “Home: Our Way” women’s writing and movement workshops.
+Rose was the First Nations’ community liaison for Urban Ink / Twin Fish Collective collaborative communities’ play from an Aboriginal perspective, “A Community Remembers” in Williams Lake, BC.
+She received the 2015 Vancouver Mayor’s Award for Emerging Artist in Community Arts and held the title of Aboriginal Storyteller in Residence at the Vancouver Public Library that same year.
 This is her first collaboration with Olivia / Crow’s Nest Collective. www.rosemarygeorgeson.wordpress.com